costafacchini/bowling_score/README.md

   - Join invalid score and negative score in just one validator;
   - Create Frame class and add new methods to self manage when the scores is full;
   - Create Player class and add new method to self manage when need to add new frame or use the last frame added;
+  - Create a builder to frames.
+The builder knows how to create a normal frame and tenth frame.
+Basically the difference is the configuration of rows limit and pins limit;